-The Grosse Pointe Public Library has instituted regular housekeeping practices, which include cleaning and disinfecting frequently used tools and equipment, and other elements of the work environment, where possible.
+The Grosse Pointe Public Library has instituted enhanced housekeeping practices, which include cleaning and disinfecting frequently used tools and equipment, and other elements of the work environment, where possible.
 Employees should regularly do the same in their assigned work areas.

 - Break/lunchroom areas will be cleaned at least once per day.

 - Any trash collection must be done frequently by someone wearing nitrile, latex, or vinyl gloves.